 Growing up, my family was on a tight budget.
 To help make ends meet, my sister and I would wear hand-me-downs from family and friends, and my mom would sell our old clothes at garage sales and consignment shops.
-Being brought up this way — I guess it was only natural for me to resell my old clothes for money too.
+Being brought up this way, it was only natural for me to resell my old clothes for money too.

-From there, I started selling directly person-to-person via online want ads, Craigslist, and Facebook Groups.
-When you take out the middle man — your profits are much higher, but, you have to invest more of your time (writing your ad, taking photos, responding to potential buyers, and eventually meeting them in-person to make the transaction).
+From there, I started selling directly person-to-person via online want ads, like Craigslist and Facebook Groups.
+When you take the middle man out of the equation, your profits are much higher, but you have to invest more time writing your ad, taking photos, responding to potential buyers, and eventually meeting them in person to make the transaction.

 So, when thredUP came onto the scene, I was excited to try them out.